Emmanuelkimutai/alx-higher_level_programming/0x02-python-import_modules/README.md

-A program that imports functions from a file and does some math, and prints the results A program that prints the number of and the list of its arguments A program that prints the result of the addition of all arguments
+A program that imports functions from a file and does some math, and prints the results A program that prints the number of and the list of its arguments A program that prints the result of the addition of all arguments A program that prints all the names defined by the compiled module hidden_4.pcy